ropensci/fingertipsR/README.md

 ### With devtools

-You can install the latest development version from github unsing [devtools](https://github.com/hadley/devtools):
+You can install the latest development version from github using [devtools](https://github.com/hadley/devtools):

 ``` r
 # install.packages("devtools")